GulsahDuzgun/Javascript/08 - Data Structures And Operators/README.md

 > - _**What is destructuring?** Destructuring is an ESX feature and it is a way of unpacking values from an array or an object into separate variables.
 Destructuring is to break a complex data structure down into a smaller data structure like a variable.
 So for arrays we use destructuring to retrieve elements from the array and store them into variables,_
 > - _destructuring arrays,_
 > - _destructuring objects,_
-> - _The Spread Operator(...) for unpacking all the array elements at one.It takes all the elements out of array. ,_
+> - _The Spread Operator(...) for unpacking all the array elements at one.It takes all the elements out of array.The Spread Operator works on all iterables.
+Iterables are arrays, strings, maps, sets but not objects.The most built-in data structure in Javascript are iterables but expect objects.,_
+> - _Iterables: arrays, strings, maps, sets.
+NOT objects.
+We can work with the spread operators on iterables.
+It gives us mutiple values seperate by a comma and these value is usually used when we pass arguments into a a function or when we build an array.,_
 >
 > #